Home Tutorials Training Consulting Books Company Contact us

 2.2.
 Validate

 Start your application again.
-Switch perspectives and check for the output on the Console.
+Switch perspectives and observe the window title.
+It should change to the name of the perspective.

-If the add-in is not visible, try to start your runtime with -clearPersistedState to remove persisted model information.
+If the add-on is not visible, try to start your runtime with the -clearPersistedState flag to remove persisted model information.

 3. Application Model Events online resources